gdh1995/vimium-c/PRIVACY-POLICY.md

 While Vimium++ supports both settings syncing (uploading) and exporting,
-    your search keywords on `Find` mode won't be included, so the your privact is very safe.
+    your search keywords on `Find` mode won't be included, so the your privacy is very safe.

 Please pay attention that your `Find` mode search keywords on an incognito tab are remembered on your local computer,
     and keep existing until the next search keyword - just closing an incognito window won't let Vimium++ clean them.